Happy International Women’s Day to anyone who needs to hear it.

-As a woman who buys button down shirts from the men’s section in thrift stores, who barely understands make-up and who has therefore only ever experienced a crumbling sense of self after applying an unconvincing layer of foundation across my freckly face, I tend to pass through this day with a general nod in the female direction.
+As a woman who buys button down shirts from the men’s section in thrift stores, who barely understands make-up and who has therefore only ever experienced a crumbling sense of self after applying an unconvincing layer of foundation over my freckles, I tend to pass through this day with a general nod in the female direction.

 Being a woman is complicated, from head to toe.
-Some days, I feel strangely powerful in a baggy t-shirt and dirty leather Timberland work boots.
-Other days, my mouth falls open at a candid cell phone snap, as I wonder how I ever decided to go out in public wearing that exact same outfit.
+Some days, I feel strangely powerful in a baggy t-shirt and dirty leather Timberlands.
+Other days, my mouth falls open at a candid cell phone snap, wondering how I ever decided to go out in public wearing that exact same outfit.
 (Side note: Do we get to omit the word “cell” from the word “cell-phone” now?
 Aren’t landlines officially a dying breed, despite being plugged in all the time?
 I mean, the word “cell” is practically a given now.)
-At any rate, I am constantly second guessing my own appearance as a woman these days in the wake of so many people splashing their faces and bodies all over the internet like they’re at a child’s unicorn-themed pool party.
-Does my body still hold value even if I see another body that I appreciate for very different reasons than my own?
-Can I still be a unicorn if everyone else is dressed up like a unicorn?
+At any rate, I am constantly second guessing my own appearance as a woman these days in the wake of so many people splashing their bodies around in the deep ends of social media.

 Another complication: I am constantly fighting between my internal moral dilemmas of, “Yes, I love cooking up new recipes for dinner.” and “No!
 I will never be any man’s 1960’s housewife.”
 Or, “Am I effectively tackling this work problem in a healthy manner or does everyone think I’m acting like a complete bitch right now?”
-(Fun fact, both answers have applied!
-I even have a photo of the loogies someone spat on my car to prove the latter.)
+(Check ‘yes’ to both questions)

-My experience of being a woman often translates into feeling like a solid… maybe.
+As a woman, I do a lot of guessing.
 Maybe this is an appropriate time to express this emotion?
 Maybe I will be respected more if I don’t express any emotion?
 Maybe this is how I am supposed to dress at 16, 21, or 30?
 Maybe a man will love me if I laugh at all of his jokes?
 Maybe I will end up alone in a cabin in the woods and maybe I will actually be ok with it even though I am told I won’t be?
 Maybe I want children but maybe I don’t?
 Maybe I understand my body enough to know when I’m getting my period but hell, maybe after all these years, I really don’t know that either.

 To be truly and respectfully acknowledged as this wild divine being somehow holds more meaning than other basic adjectives such as, “pretty,” “funny,” or “intelligent”.